Custom vs legacy components

 Tip

-If you started using Parcel after April 12, 2024, you're already set up to create our latest, custom components!
+If you started using Parcel on or after April 23, 2024, you're already set up to create our latest, custom components!

 Custom components are not new to Parcel.
 You may be familiar with our legacy implementation where you could create components then reference them across any email to render the same code.
 Later, if you updated the original component, those changes would cascade down across all of your emails.
 The same applies with our new version of custom components, but below we'll get into the differences and how our next generation is even more powerful.